driaug/IoT-PowerPlatform-Lab/06_PowerPlatform.md

 - Try to trigger your IoT Central rule

+## Not sure if your rule is working?
 If you can't get your flow to run and need to perform some debugging then these are crucial steps to follow.
 - Open your device in IoT Central and look at the telemetry.
 Maybe the temperature is slightly too low or you are not tilting your device enough
 - Open your flow in Power Automate and look at the run history, is it running with errors or not running at all?